alewiya/Final-Project/README.md

 * Users Tasks:Create posts,Edit posts,Remove post,and see Drop Off places.
 * Pharmacy Tasks:Check Created posts and pickup Unwanted medicines.
 Technologies:-
-*I built a Website using C# ASP.Net Core MVC application, with persistent data stored in an Entity Framework SQLServer database, styled with Bootstrap and Css.
+I built a Website using C# ASP.Net Core MVC application, with persistent data stored in an Entity Framework SQLServer database, styled with Bootstrap and Css.

-While i was working on project i learned:- *Authentication and Authorazation using identity *Enhanced security and validation.
+While i was working on project i learned:-Authentication and Authorazation using identity, Enhanced security and validation.

 Remaining Features:-giveing notification for pharmacies whether posted medicine is picked or not, implementing google map,and showing  individual blog.